draconicpower/TaskManager/README.md

 Open link
 https://torturing-missile.000webhostapp.com/index.php
-admin acess not available to everyone, message for requests
+- admin access is not available to everyone, message for requests

 Enjoy